-Malva pudding is known as a legendary giant of the South African food culture.
-Getting into the ring with a traditional malva pud is not to be taken lightly.
-In a recent survey, Malva pudding was voted by locals as the most popular baked pud.
-With its warm milky syrup seeping through a hot baked sponge, every spoonful is saturated with sweet nostalgia.
+Malva pudding must be one of South Africa’s most loved puddings.
+In a recent survey, it was voted the nation’s favourite baked pud.
+With a warm milky syrup seeping through the sponge, every spoonful is saturated with sweet nostalgia.
 This is the pudding I grew up on.
-With numerous requests for a Malva pudding recipe, I thought it time to share my mum’s handed down recipe, with a few modifications.
+With numerous requests for a Malva pudding recipe, I thought it time to share my mother’s recipe, with a few tweaks.

-I’ve mentioned before how I love food stories and it just so happens that I have a malva pudding story.
-This one goes back to my childhood home.
+I love food stories and it just so happens that I have a malva pudding story.
+This one goes back to my childhood.
 It’s Sunday morning.
 Arriving home from church ravenous, we all make a beeline for the kitchen grabbing frantically at anything that can fill a hole.
 You’d think we hadn’t eaten in weeks.
 Then the voice comes, ‘Stop nibbling.
 You’re going to ruin your appetite’.
-When will parents understand that to dampen a teenager’s appetite, it takes a truck load of spuds, not a skinny whiff of fridge air!
+Funny how parents underestimate a teenager’s appetite.

-Being partial to anything caramel, I try to add as much treacly flavour possible.
-For a deepened molasses flavour, muscovado sugar gets added to both the cake and sauce.
+For a deep molasses flavour, muscovado sugar gets added to both the cake and sauce.
 When in season, I like to serve the malva with caramelised Martell cognac pears.
 There’s nothing better than comforting baked puddings and seasonal fruit.
-The pears are caramelised in a sugary butter and doused with a splash of cognac.
 I love the subtle notes of citrus, pear and vanilla in the cognac.
-It works beautifully with the caramel sweetness of the puddings.
 If you’re making this for children you can replace the cognac with fresh orange juice.

 To serve, add generous spoonfuls of softly whipped cream.
-Custard or ice cream lacks the neutrality of cream to off-set the sweetness of the sauce, but the choice is yours.
-Baking the puddings in individual moulds elevates this local favourite to something rather special.
-For ease and practicality I bake the Malva in one large ovenproof dish and let everyone tuck in and help themselves.
-I hope these little puds become a regular at your table.
-I’d love to hear what your favourite childhood Sunday pudding was?
+Custard or ice cream lacks the neutrality of cream to off-set the sweetness, but the choice is yours.
+For ease and practicality, bake the Malva in one large ovenproof dish and let everyone help themselves.

 Caramel malva pudding with cognac pears